| Last updated on September 11th, 2023

 Initially, Apple only offered 3% cash back for purchases of Apple products and other related purchases, but since their launch they have expanded what will qualify for the top 3% cash back bonus category and have since added new retailers.
-As of November 2019, the full list of purchases that will earn 3% cash back with the Apple Card are:
+The full list of purchases that will earn 3% cash back with the Apple Card are:

 The most common way that the majority of Apple cardholders will be earning rewards will probably (and should be) the use of Apple Pay – Apple’s digital wallet.
 It is this requirement that restricts the card to only being eligible for iPhone users.
 This bonus category may be modest, but for the modern mobile-based shopper, this will likely prove to be a highly lucrative ___.
 Not only does Apple reward users for utilizing the ultra-convenience of mobile wallets, but the 2% cash back rate makes it more competitive than some of the most popular flat rate cash back cards currently on the market.

 All other purchases made with the card will earn a standard 1% return.
 Shopping at a place that doesn’t accept Apple Pay?
 You can still earn Daily Cash thanks to Apple’s stunning physical card (available upon request).
 The card is just as sleek as Apple interfaces and features titanium, laser etched details, and a card number that is purposefully absent for security reasons.
 There was quite a bit of controversy going on when it was revealed that Apple’s beautiful credit cards at a critical vulnerability and couldn’t make contact with leather or denim, so users should plan on primarily using this card on a digital-only basis.